 Dinkelsbuhl

-Our next stop along the Romantic Road was the very beautiful walled town of Dinkelsbuehl which is about 30 miles south from Rothenburg.
-Again what makes it special is its wonderful fairy-tale visions of the numerous colourful and historic half-timbered buildings and massive churches.
-The town was not damaged by the two world wars, so the medieval buildings remain.
+Our next stop along the Romantic Road was the beautiful walled town of Dinkelsbühl, located approximately 30 miles south of Rothenburg.
+Again, what makes it special is its extraordinary fairy-tale visions of the numerous colourful and historic half-timbered buildings and massive churches.
+The two World Wars did not damage the town, so the medieval buildings remain.

-Unlike Rothenburg, Dinkelsbuhl was a lot quieter without the hoards of tourists.
-It is definitely a little gem and worth a visit to this Bavarian town which dates back over 400 years.
-Worth visiting here is the Minster of Saint George which is a beautiful church built in the middle of the 15th century.
-The inside architecture is really amazing.
+Unlike Rothenburg, Dinkelsbühl was significantly quieter, without the hordes of tourists.
+It is a little gem and worth a visit to this Bavarian town, which dates back over 400 years.
+Worth visiting here is the Minster of Saint George, a beautiful church built in the mid-15th century.
+The inside architecture is impressive.

-We parked up at a Stellplatz just across the road from the town’s entrance, which made it really easy to go in and visit.
-The weather was a bit chilly with heavy cloud but it was still pleasant to walk around admiring the pretty buildings and churches and enjoying a cup of coffee and piece of cake at a local café.
-I bought a pair of shoes in one of the shops too although the next day I saw them 15 euros cheaper in another town, so wasn’t so happy.
+We parked up at a Stellplatz just across the road from the town’s entrance, which made it easy to go in and visit.
+The weather was a bit chilly with heavy clouds, but it was still pleasant to walk around, admiring the pretty buildings and churches, and enjoying a cup of coffee and a piece of cake at a local café.
+I bought a pair of shoes in one of the shops too, although the next day I saw them 15 euros cheaper in another town, so I wasn’t so happy.

 Camping Details: